Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 ls
 ```

-> Samples have been renamed and we can move to the next step in the SOP.
+> Samples have been renamed and we can move on to the next step in the SOP.

 ```
 (base) [dhatrib@gl-login2 test_illumina_org]$ cd fastqs_test_illumina/